Are you struggling to decide if teen group therapy is right for your son or daughter?

-Many medical research papers have approved group therapy to address a wide range of teen mental conditions, which may include but are not restricted to emotional trauma, anxiety, depression, post-traumatic stress disorder (PTSD), and attention deficit hyperactivity disorder (ADHD).
+Group therapy has been shown to address a wide range of teen mental conditions, including emotional trauma, anxiety, depression, post-traumatic stress disorder (PTSD), and attention deficit hyperactivity disorder (ADHD).

 Is Teen Group Therapy Right For Your Child?

-A fundamental requirement for successful group therapy is that teens undergo proper screening before enrolling in a group therapy program.
+A fundamental requirement for successful group therapy for teens is proper screening before enrolling in a group therapy program.

 When determining which teen will benefit most from group therapy, Nexus Teen Academy clinicians consider the strength of the therapeutic alliance.
-A stronger alignment between therapy goals and tasks and a solid therapeutic relationship increases the likelihood of the Teen’s success in group therapy.
+A stronger alignment between therapy goals and tasks and a solid therapeutic relationship increases the likelihood of the teen’s success in treatment.

 Another method is the NEO-Five-Factor Inventory.
 This personality assessment suggests that teens scoring high on extraversion (openness) and conscientiousness (hard-working) traits tend to be well-suited for group therapy, while those with elevated levels of neuroticism (emotionally reactive) may be less suitable candidates.